cosmos/ibc-rs/CONTRIBUTING.md

 3. **Provide detailed information**: In the issue description, clearly state the purpose of the issue and follow the guidelines of the issue template

-4. **Use appropriate labels**: Assign relevant labels to indicate:
+4. A maintainer will take care of assigning the appropriate labels to your issue.

+We use the following convention for issue label names:
     - (WHY) The purpose or objective of this issue with Objective-level "O" labels like `O: security`, `O: new-feature`, etc.
     - (WHICH) The part of the system this issue relates to using:
       - External-level "E" labels if the issue fall outside the current scope of the system and is related to external dependencies or projects like `E: non-cosmos`, `E: no-std` etc.
       - or "Internal-level "I" labels for anything related to the current scope of the product like `I: errors`, `I: documentation`, etc.
     - (HOW) If any administrative considerations should be taken into account use Administrative-level "A" labels like `A: help-wanted`, `A: critical`, etc.

-This assist us prioritize and categorize your issue more effectively and help others and reviewers understand the type and severity of the issue.
-If the issue you worked on was tagged `A: low-priority`, we'll do our best to review it in a timely manner, but please expect longer wait times for a review in general.
-If a low priority issue is important to you, please leave a comment explaining why, and we will reprioritize it!

 ## Pull Requests

 If you have write access to the ibc-rs repo, you can directly branch off of `main`.
 This makes it easier for project maintainers to directly make changes to your branch should the need arise.
-Otherwise, check [Forking](#forking) section for instructions
+Otherwise, check [Forking](#forking) section for instructions.

 Branch names should be prefixed with the author's name followed by a short description of the feature, eg. `name/feature-x`.